-The Coloradoan is filled with articles related to the problem, but it is unlikely that your child will understand the relevance of all of the articles at this stage of the problem.
-After he conducts his initial research, the relevance of the news articles will become apparent.
+Notes: Before this lesson, make a few copies of the issue of The Coloradoan newspaper.
+The Coloradoan is filled with articles related to the problem, but it is unlikely that students will understand the relevance of all of the articles at this stage of the problem.
+After students conduct their initial research, they will begin to understand the relevance of the news articles as they work toward accomplishing their goals.